❌ No Paradigm¶

 The Reward-oriented Hierarchy¶

 My conjecture is that we all live, speak, and act, perceive, judge, and decide under the unquestioned, untouchable, and firmly established guidance of an image which I call “the reward-oriented hierarchy”.
 By calling it so, I maybe able to show that particular dynamic property of language which, undetected, blocks creative, and thus political, thought processes.

 Brün makes a clear distinction between (1) the premise of any society, which is the satisfaction of all human needs before and so that (2) the purpose of society can be envisioned, which is better means to meet our needs; the use of freedom from need for enjoyment of diversity and difference; the exploration of ideas; and the implementation of inventions.

 We do not live in such a human society.
 Our society has developed an image of itself, according to which the satisfaction of needs has to be deserved and earned, so that it be understood as a reward [...]
 The premise of the reward-oriented hierarchy states that the necessities for the satisfaction of human needs are scarce.
 This scarcity poses individual and social problems of production and distribution.
 Finally, the premise declares that the problems of scarcity can not be solved before individual and social problems are solved.

-Our present knowledge and technology could remove scarcity, but the its economics and language linger on.
+Our present knowledge and technology could remove scarcity, but its economics and language linger on.
 This is exactly why shared networks which merge the two explicitly and allow us to program dynamic flows of value are so fascinating.
 They're the only piece Brün was missing back in 1980.
-She already understood then what many still do not: the problem is not primarily social or political: it is linguistic.
+She already understood then what many still do not: the problem is not primarily social or political.
+It is linguistic.

 On Your Marx¶